Devante Smith-Pelly: Professional

 Although eligible for one more OHL season in 2011–12, Smith-Pelly made the Anaheim Ducks' roster out of training camp.
 He recorded five points in his first 26 games before the Ducks agreed to loan him to the Canadian national junior team in December 2011.

 During his first full season in the NHL with the Ducks in 2014–15, having produced 17 points in 54 games, on February 24, 2015, he was traded to the Montreal Canadiens in exchange for Jiří Sekáč.

 In the following 2015–16 season, Smith-Pelly got off to a strong start with the Canadiens as they had a franchise-best 9 straight wins to start the year.
 However, with only 6 goals through 46 games, he was dealt by the Canadiens to the New Jersey Devils, just a little over a year from when he was acquired on February 29, 2016, in exchange for Stefan Matteau.
 During the offseason, on July 1, 2016, Smith-Pelly signed a two-year, $2.6 million contract extension with the Devils.

 After Smith-Pelly regressed in the 2016–17 season, he was placed on waivers by the Devils in order to buy out the remaining year and $1.3 million left on his contract on June 30, 2017.

 On July 3, 2017, he was signed to a one-year, two-way contract with the Washington Capitals with a $650,000 salary.
 On February 17, 2018, Smith-Pelly was the target of a racist chant by four fans at the United Center during a game against the Chicago Blackhawks.
-The four fans, who were chanting the word "basketball", were escorted out of the United Center and issued a lifetime ban from the arena by the Blackhawks organization.
+The four fans, who were chanting the word "basketball" repeatedly, were escorted out of the United Center and issued a lifetime ban from the arena by the Blackhawks organization.
 Both the NHL and Blackhawks condemned the action of the four fans and apologized to Smith-Pelly.

-Smith-Pelly scored seven goals in the 2018 playoffs, including the tying goal in the clinching game five of the Stanley Cup, helping the Capitals secure their first NHL title in team history.
+Smith-Pelly scored seven goals in the 2018 playoffs, including the tying goal in the clinching game five of the Stanley Cup Finals on Vegas Golden Knights goaltender Marc-André Fleury to eventually help the Capitals secure their first NHL title in team history.
 Smith-Pelly became the second player in NHL history, behind Patrice Bergeron-Cleary to have a hyphenated surname engraved on the Stanley Cup.